qatip/Jenkins-AWX-Kind/README.md

 ## This repo is for educational purposes ONLY

-### This lab uses terraform/jenkins/AWX Ansible to automate deployments in Azure
+### The lab demonstrates the use of Terraform/Jenkins/AWX Ansible to automate deployment and configuration of resources into Azure